mxenabled/rubiks/README.md

 # Rubiks

-Rubiks is a Ruby gem that generates an OLAP schema to XML and JSON.
+Rubiks is a Ruby gem that defines an OLAP schema and can output the schema as XML and JSON.

 ## Installation